BigPolarBear1/factorization/README.md

 The cool thing is, if you find a smooth with only 1 or 2 odd exponent factors... you only need to find a couple of similar smooths to succeed.
 Ofcourse they will be hard to find, but with p-adic lifting, it is possible.
 You could in theory factor a 200-bit number with only 5 smooths or something this way.

+I guess when I get back from running, I'll add a sieve interval.
+Thats like 10 minutes of copy paste work.
+Step size will just be the modulus (made up from the smooth factors).
+Later we can adjust this step size based on the quadratic coefficient (i.e multiply the modulus be a smooth factor, or divide by one, etc).
+So get that sieve interval shit out of the way today... then tomorrow, I'll add the p-adic lifting.... then it's done.
+And then I need to fix that sloppy brainfog code.
+God damn.
+I don't know what's wrong with me.
+Maybe from running ultra marathons.
+Or maybe the CIA poisoned me.
+Definitely something those cowards would do.
+Fucking CIA pussies.
+I would beat any CIA fucker in a fist fight.
+Fucking shitheads.